kubesphere/helm-charts/src/main/gitlab/doc/charts/gitlab/gitlab-shell/index.md

 ### authToken

-GitLab Shell uses an Auth Token in its communication with Unicorn.
-Share the token with GitLab Shell and Unicorn using a shared Secret.
+GitLab Shell uses an Auth Token in its communication with Workhorse.
+Share the token with GitLab Shell and Workhorse using a shared Secret.

 ```yaml
 authToken: